 - collaboration with the Oregon Autism Commission to develop and implement an on-line version of the ASD Program Self-Assessment and Action Plan

-- continued development of a web-based resource for general educators to promote inclusive practices for students with ASD
+- web-based resources for general educators to promote inclusive practices for students with ASD

 The project is funded by the Oregon Department of Education and collaborates with the Oregon Regional Programs.
 The project is administered by STAR Autism Support and Northwest Regional ESD.